#security

 DNS-Persist-01: Let's Encrypt's New Model for Permanent Certificate Validation

-DNS-Persist-01 is a proposed ACME challenge type that allows persistent DNS TXT records for certificate validation, eliminating the need for real-time DNS updates with each renewal as certificate lifetimes shrink to 45 days by 2028.
+DNS-Persist-01 is a proposed ACME challenge type that allows persistent DNS TXT records for certificate validation, eliminating the need for real-time DNS updates with each renewal as certificate lifetimes shrink to 47 days by March 2029 under CA/Browser Forum SC-081v3.

 Zero-Day CSS: When Your Stylesheet Becomes a Security Vulnerability